Oven not reaching temperature

 - Oven display shows the correct temperature, but the interior remains noticeably cooler

-The most typical root cause on this model is a failed bake element or a faulty oven temperature sensor, either of which can prevent the oven cavity from reaching or maintaining the correct heat level.
+The most common root cause on this model is a failed bake element or a faulty oven temperature sensor, either of which can prevent the oven from reaching or maintaining the correct heat level.

 Safety First